-As well known, in the Kyushu area markets, longtooth grouper is considered to be an extra-high-quality fish due to its flavor and sparse distribution.
+As you well know, Long Tooth Grouper is considered in the Kyushu area markets to be an extra-high-quality fish due to their flavor and sparse distribution.
 They have fluffy white meat while their skin is thick and full of collagen.
-Although they are a fatty fish, they are more subtle and lighter compared to fatty tuna, and when cooked in nabe soups, the collagen mixes with the stock to produce a delicate flavor.
-The translucent white meat has a firm texture that is pleasant when enjoyed as sashimi.
-Their plentiful marbling gives it a light, refined flavor.
+Although they are a fatty fish, they are subtler and lighter than fatty tuna, and when cooked in nabe soups, the collagen mixes with the stock to produce a delicate flavor.
+The translucent white meat has a firm texture that also lends to a pleasant texture when enjoyed as sashimi.
+Plentiful marbling makes for a light, refined flavor.

 MAHATA - Grouper

-Many types of grouper can be enjoyed in Kyushu.
-Seven band grouper (Mahata) is recommended for this season.
-Although it is a fish that is not well-distributed among other markets, it is often found in the markets of Fukuoka.
-The firm texture of the fish is delectable enjoyed as thin-slices.
+Many types of Grouper can be enjoyed in Kyushu.
+Seven band Grouper (Mahata) is recommended for this season.
+Although it’s a fish that is not well-distributed among other markets, it’s often found in Fukuoka markets.
+The firm texture of the fish is delectably enjoyed as thin-slices.